Programme

 Evaluating what matters: Improving your digital capability in practice

 Situated within the wider operational excellence context, this session explores how trusts are evaluating and strengthening organisational digital capability in practice.
 Drawing on the AI, Digital and Data Standards alongside wider improvement approaches, trust leaders will reflect on how they have benchmarked capability, identified gaps and vulnerabilities, prioritised improvement activity, and developed clearer roadmaps for improvement.
-The discussion will explore the practical realities of building digital capability - including leadership, sequencing, organisational readiness and culture - alongside the lessons and challenges emerging through the process.
+The discussion will explore the practical realities of building digital capability - including leadership, sequencing, organisational readiness and culture - alongside the tangible signs of impact trusts are beginning to see.

 Being curious but cautious (AI and new technologies)